GateNLP/domain-analysis-lists/docs/index.md

   "replaced":         (int) number of tokens merged to create URL "resolved-url":     (string) the URL once resolved to final location: in case URL entered redirects.
-  "resolved-domain":  (string) domain of URL being evaluated }
+  "resolved-domain":  (string) domain of URL being evaluated "credibility-scope":(string) scope of any credibility information about this URL, either a domain name (example.com) or a domain-and-account prefix for supported social media platforms (x.com/BBC)
+}
 ```